mtimkovich/rip_quick_add/README.md

 # RIP Quick Add

-Quickly create Google Calendar events from plain text.
+Quickly create Google Calendar events from natural language.

 ![preview.gif](https://raw.githubusercontent.com/mtimkovich/rip_quick_add/main/preview.gif)

-[Quick Add][article] was a Google Calendar feature that existed from 2012–[2017][rip] that enabled creating calendar events from natural language text input.
-I loved it and they deprecated it from me ☹️.
+Quick Add was a Google Calendar feature that enabled creating calendar events from natural language text input.
+It was removed for no reason and [upset many people][support].
 This is my attempt to carry on its legacy.
 It uses the [Chrono][chrono] library to extract time data from text.

 ## How it works

-1. Takes a text input,
+1. Takes a text input e.g. "Dinner friday 7pm"
-2. parses the input to find date info, and then
+2. Parses the input to find date info
-3. returns a Google Calendar URL for adding the event to your calendar.
+3. Returns a Google Calendar URL for adding the event to your calendar.

 ## Usage